PostHog/posthog.com/contents/docs/deployment/deploy-heroku.md

 You must make sure the env `DEPLOYMENT` is set to `"Heroku"`.
 This is [automatically set](https://github.com/PostHog/posthog/blob/4ad6a28e60b9d3c346b3da0a5ecc9af59b7993bf/app.json#L71) if you're using our `app.json`, but might be missing if you have a custom deployment.

-Heroku Postgres has a quirk where SSL is required but with slightly unusual and different handling (no hostname verification due to the very dynamic way Heroku provisions their data addons).
-This env var lets PostHog know to employ that handling.
+Heroku Postgres has a quirk where SSL is required but with slightly unusual and different handling (no hostname verification due to the Heroku's dynamic add-on provisioning mechanism).
+This environment variable lets PostHog know to employ that handling.